 Is your horse's or pony's mane hanging on the wrong side or even on both sides?
 This is common, especially in horses with pony or draft horse bloodlines that have thick manes.
 Many horses have a mane that is laying on the 'wrong' side; here's how to tame a frizzy, two-sided mane so it lays neatly on the correct side.

 Choosing the Correct Side

 Teach your horse’s mane to lie correctly before you thin it, and you’ll have a little easier time getting it neat and even.
 Folklore suggests that a horse's 'handedness' is indicated by which way the mane lies at the withers.
-If your horse’s mane lies to the left at the withers, you may find that it works better to the left with ridden.
+If your horse’s mane lies to the left at the withers, you may find that it works better to the left when ridden.
 Alternatively, horses with their mane lying to the right may work better to the right when ridden.
 Changing the sides it lies on won’t likely change your horse’s performance, however.

 How to Change the Side Your Horse’s Mane Lies On

 After a week's time, pull the braids out, comb out the mane, and re-braid if necessary.
 Some thin manes will lay flat after a week, others can take a few weeks.
 If the braids start to fall out, start again, smoothing and braiding the mane.
 If your horse has a particularly thick, untamable mane, the process can take much longer.
 It can come ‘undone’, so you might have to repeat the process every so often.